On-Farm Summer Events

 Thurs., 7/31 |The Farm Between (Jeffersonville)

-Get to know The Farm Between, an ecological fruit nursery and farmstand nestled along Route 15 in Jeffersonville, Vermont!
-Since 2023, Angus Baldwin and Holly Simpson—also the farmers behind West Farm—have been stewarding this unique space, blending their love for food, biodiversity, and community.
-The Farm Between specializes in hardy fruit trees, berry bushes, and native and pollinator plants, while their year-round farmstand features fresh, organic produce from West Farm.
+Get to know The Farm Between, an ecological fruit nursery and farm stand nestled along Route 15 in Jeffersonville, Vermont!
+Since 2023, Angus Baldwin and Holly Simpson—also the farmers behind West Farm—have been stewarding this unique farm, blending their love for food, biodiversity, and community.
+The Farm Between specializes in hardy fruit trees, berry bushes, and native and pollinator plants, while their year-round farm stand features fresh, organic produce from West Farm.
 RSVP and enjoy dinner baked in NOFA-VT’s wood-fired pizza oven, followed by a farm tour.

 Image